-Continues the application of the nursing process to basic care of medical/surgical clients and families in the maternity cycle and health of children.
-Includes emphasis on growth and development through the life cycle.
-Presents laboratory and clinical application of selected nursing skills to the care of adults and children.
+Continues the application of the nursing process and expands on the concepts of nurse, health, person and environment.
+Focuses on clients experiencing normal growth and development, normal pregnancy and delivery and common health alterations occurring throughout the life span.
+Presents additional laboratory and clinical application of selected nursing skills and knowledge to adults and children.